CCQC/Quax/README.md

 These are sufficient to compile the Libint interface.
 Head over to `external_integrals/` directory and edit the makefile with the appropriate paths.
-All of the required headers and libraries should be discoverable in the anaconda environment's include and lib paths.
+All of the required headers and libraries should be discoverable in the Anaconda environment's include and lib paths.
-After editing the paths appropriately and setting the CC compiler to `x86_64-conda_cos6-linux-gnu-gcc`,
+After editing the paths appropriately and setting the CC compiler to `x86_64-conda_cos6-linux-gnu-gcc`, or if you have a nice modern compiler available, use that.

 Libint's gmp issues can be taken care of by installing `conda install gcc_linux-64` Also need `conda install gxx_linux-64`